evgenkarlson/ALL_SCHOOL_42/README_en.md

 - DB and Data.
 - etc.

-The School's 42 curriculum is individualized.
-Here, everyone progresses on their own, at their own pace, rather than according to the entire class of students (where the latest element of group slows down work of the entire group), thus gaining their own understanding of programming paradigms.
+School 42's curriculum is individualized.
+Here, everyone progresses on their own, at their own pace, and not in accordance with the entire class of students (where the latest element slows down the work of the entire group), thus gaining their own understanding of programming paradigms.

 # 0. SCHOOL DOCUMENTATION #